 now, through the preaching and instruction of teacher Judson, I trust in the merits of our Lord Jesus Christ.
 The teacher, therefore, is the tree; we are the blossoms and fruit.
 He has laboured to partake of the fruit, and now the tree begins to bear.
 The bread of life he has given, and we eat.
 The water of the brook which flows from the top of mount Calvary, for the cleansing of all filth, he has brought, and made us bathe and drink.
 The bread of which we eat, will yet ferment and rise.
-The water which we drink and bathe in, is the The water which we drink and bathe in, is the water of an unfailing spring; and many will yet drink and bathe therein.
+The water which we drink and bathe in, is the water of an unfailing spring; and many will yet drink and bathe therein.
 Then all things will be regenerated and changed.
 Now we are strangers and pilgrims; and it is my desire, without adhering to the things of this world, but longing for my native abode, to consider and inquire how long I must labour here; to whom I ought to show the light which I have obtained; when I ought to put it up, and when disclose it.

 "The inhabitants of this country of Burmah, being in the evil practice of forbidden lust, erroneous worship, and false speech, deride the religion of Christ.
 However, that we may bear patiently derision and persecution, and death, for the sake of the Lord Jesus Christ, pray for us.
 I do thus pray.
-For, elder brother, I have to bear the threatening of my own brother, and my brother-in-law, who say, 'We will beat, and bruise, and pound you; we will bring you into great difficulty: you associate with false people; you keep a false religion, and you speak false words.'
+For, elder brother, I have to bear the threatening of my own brother, and my brother-in-law, who say, 'We will beat, and bruise, and pound you; we will bring you into great difficulty: you associate with false people; you keep a false religion, and you speak false words."
 However, their false religion is the religion of death.
 The doctrine of the cross is the religion of life, of love, of faith.
 I am a servant of faith.
+Formerly I was a servant of Satan, now I am a servant of Christ.
+And a good servant cannot but follow his Master.
+Moreover, the Divine promises must be accomplished.